 The Space Monitoring Facility harnesses the power of the 25m antenna to track and characterize Earth orbiting satellites.

 The RAL Space Satellite Ground Station has 4.5m and 6.1m antennas at Chilbolton, in addition to further antennas at Rutherford Appleton Laboratory.

 Since 2010 Chilbolton Observatory has been home to LOFAR-UK, part of the Europe-wide LOw Frequency ARray (LOFAR) radio telescope.

 Chilbolton Observatory is part of the STFC.
-The facilities at Chilbolton are run by the Chilbolton Group of RAL Space at Rutherford Appleton Laboratory and are funded largely through the Natural Environment Research Council (NERC).
+The facilities at Chilbolton are run by the Chilbolton Group of RAL Space at Rutherford Appleton Laboratory.

 Atmospheric science activities are funded largely through the Natural Environment Research Council (NERC), and are managed through the National Centre for Atmospheric Science (NCAS).